kurtisdavid/CPRITCancerDrugAnalysis/openFDA/README.md

 To replicate the process, I suggest going through the files in this order:

-accumulate.py
+__accumulate.py__

-prelim.py
+__prelim.py__

-contingency_table.py
+__contingency_table.py__

 ### Example Data

-I also added some databases that are needed for the project; contact me if you want to look at others (will need for /analysis/ files)
+I also added some databases that are needed for the project; contact me if you want to look at what the .py files result in making.

-acmeSynonyms.xlsx - provided the synonyms for the drug set I worked on.
+__acmeSynonyms.xlsx__ - provided the synonyms for the drug set I worked on.
 Special thanks to my group for providing this beforehand.

-ADE_Database.xlsx - most recent version of the ADEs collected from each SOC that also contains the LLTs
+__ADE_Database.xlsx__ - most recent version of the ADEs collected from each SOC that also contains the LLTs

-SOC_counts_MAIN.txt - contains the total number of associated reports between the ADEs of each SOC and a certain drug
+__SOC_counts_MAIN.txt__ - contains the total number of associated reports between the ADEs of each SOC and a certain drug